mpalourdio/MpaFirephpWrapper/README.md

 ZDT integration
 ==================================================

-The Zend Developper Toolbar will show you how many 'things' are logged to Firephp
+The Zend Developer Tools toolbar will show you how many 'things' are logged to Firephp